 SPLIT OF SHARES

 A split of shares, commonly known as a stock split, is a corporate action where a company increases the number of its outstanding shares while proportionally decreasing the share price.
-The primary goal of a stock split is to make shares more affordable for investors without altering the company's overall market capitalization.
+The primary goal of a stock split is to make shares more affordable for investors without altering the company's overall market capitalisation.
 For instance, in a 2-for-1 stock split, shareholders receive two shares for each share held before the split, effectively halving the share price.
-Stock splits are usually implemented to enhance liquidity, broaden shareholder base, and improve market perception of the company's stock.
+Stock splits are usually implemented to enhance liquidity, broaden the shareholder base, and improve market perception of the company's stock.
+A stock split does not impact the company’s fundamental value or the total value of an investor’s holdings; instead, it merely adjusts the number of shares and their nominal price.
+Companies often resort to stock splits when their share prices rise significantly, making them less accessible to small or retail investors.
+By reducing the per-share price, companies can make their stock appear more affordable and attractive, leading to increased trading activity and better market participation.
+There are two main types of stock splits: a forward stock split and a reverse stock split.
+In a forward split, the number of shares increases and the share price decreases proportionally, while in a reverse split, the number of shares decreases and the share price increases proportionally.

 A split of shares, commonly known as a stock split, is a corporate action undertaken by a company to increase the number of its outstanding shares while proportionally reducing the share price.
 The primary purpose of a stock split is to make the shares more accessible and affordable to a broader base of investors without affecting the overall market capitalization of the company.